 Now that I'm back in Japan, I am researching graduate schools here, particularly ones near Osaka.
 I'm reviewing my notes and textbooks from undergrad to keep my physics skills sharp and visiting universities and professors in the area with the goal of entering a program next year.

 I test parameter spaces of bulk microtubule-motor protein simulations and submit jobs using slurm to the Summit supercomputer.
 I write analysis code in Python and use Git for version control.
 The simulation software is written in C and C++, which I use to understand the underlying physics of the non-equilibrium nematic liquid crystals that we simulate.
 Here's an abstract for the APS March Meeting poster presentation I did recently.

 True 2 Materials at the Nara Institute of Science and Technology, Ikoma, Summer Research Assistant

 I was a summer intern for the graphene and molecular powder company True 2 Materials, with labs based at NAIST.
-There I analyzed samples using Raman spectroscopy, scanning electron microscope, scanning tunneling electron microscope, and transmission electron microscope.
+There I analyzed samples using Raman spectroscopy, a scanning electron microscope, a scanning tunneling electron microscope, and a transmission electron microscope.
 I was trained on all of this equipment then and communicated with other researchers in my second language: Japanese.